 Q) What do you do on a camp?

 A) On a camp, you are based at an active RAF station, where you do a range of activites including sport, flying, gliding, shooting, section visits and initiative excercises.

 Q) How old do you have to be to do a flying scholarship?

 A) You have to be 16 years old.

 Q) When you go flying and gliding, which aircraft do you use?

-A) You fly the Grob Tutor and glide either the Grob Vigilant or Viking.
+A) You fly the Grob Tutor and glide in Grob Viking.

 Q) Can you go to other countries with the cadets?

 A) Yes, you can take either go on summer camps to RAF Akrotiri, Cyprus or Rheindalen, Germany, as well as having the option of taking part in the International Air Cadet Exchange once a year.
 However, you must be 16 years old, have a current passport and go through selection interviews.

 A) You salute on parade, for HM The Queen and any commissioned officer (e.g. RAF, Royal Navy or British Army).